Record Collection (record label)

-Record Collection is an independent Los Angeles, California-based creative music studio founded by Jordan Tappis.
+Record Collection is an independent Los Angeles, California-based music company founded by filmmaker and music manager Jordan Tappis.
 Record Collection is home to a diverse roster which includes music from current Red Hot Chili Peppers' guitarist John Frusciante, The Walkmen, Blake Mills, Dawes, Murs, Black Knights and management clients Blake Mills, Matt Sweeney and Fiona Apple.

 Notable releases

 Between June 2004 and February 2005, the label released a series of six albums by John Frusciante.
-One album, Automatic Writing (album), was released under the band name Ataxia (which was composed of Frusciante, Joe Lally and Josh Klinghoffer).
+One album, Automatic Writing, was released under the band name Ataxia (which was composed of Frusciante, Joe Lally and Josh Klinghoffer).
 The album A Sphere in the Heart of Silence was released with Josh Klinghoffer.
 The records each show a different side of Frusciante's musical style, going from crude rock (Inside of Emptiness) to Pop (DC EP) and even electronic music (A Sphere in the Heart of Silence).
 In 2007, Record Collection released the follow-up to Automatic Writing by Ataxia, named AW II.

 In 2005, Record Collection released the Caveat Emptor EP by the Arizona-based post-hardcore/metalcore band Greeley Estates.

-In 2006, Record Collection released Greeley Estates' second studio album Far From The Lies.
+In 2006, Record Collection released Greeley Estates' second studio album Far From The Lies, and Simon Dawes' Carnivore.

 In 2007, Record Collection released the Spider-Man 3 soundtrack which featured all new music from artists such as The Flaming Lips, The Killers and The Yeah Yeah Yeahs.

 In 2009, Record Collection released Frusciante's acclaimed album The Empyrean as well as Dawes breakthrough album North Hills.

 In 2010, Record Collection released the debut single from LA punk outfit Funeral Party and Break Mirrors the critically acclaimed debut album from producer/singer-songwriter Blake Mills.